Introduction to Multi-Armed Bandits: Improved analysis of

 Earlier literature in theoretical economics, starting from \citep{HartMasCollel-econometrica00}, designed algorithms for a weaker notion called \emph{internal regret} \citep{FosterVohra-GEB97,FosterVohra-Bionetrika98,FosterVohra-GEB99,Cesa-BianchiL-ml03}.
 The latter is defined as a version of \eqref{FF:eq:swap} where $\mF$ consists of swapping policies that change only one arm.
 The main motivation was its connection to equilibria in repeated games, more on this in Section~\ref{games:sec:further}.
 Note that the swap regret is at most $K$ times internal regret.

 \xhdr{Counterfactual regret.} The notion of ``best-observed arm" is not entirely satisfying for adaptive adversaries, as discussed in Section~\ref{FF:sec:adv}.
 Instead, one can consider a \emph{counterfactual} notion of regret, which asks what would have happened if the algorithm actually played this arm in every round.
 The benchmark is the best fixed arm, but in this counterfactual sense.
-Sublinear regret is impossible against understricted adversaries.
+Sublinear regret is impossible against unrestricted adversaries.
 However, one can obtain non-trivial results against memory-restricted adversaries: ones that can use only $m$ most recent rounds.
 In particular, one can obtain $\tildeO(m K^{1/3} T^{2/3})$ counterfactual regret for all $m<T^{2/3}$, without knowing $m$.
 This can be achieved using a simple ``batching" trick: use some bandit algorithm \ALG so that one round in the execution of \ALG corresponds to a batch of $\tau$ consecutive rounds in the original problems.
 This result is due to \citet{PolicyRegret-icml12}; a similar regret bound for the full-feedback case has appeared in an earlier paper \citep{Merhav-IT02}.

-\xhdr{Regret relative to the best \emph{algorithm}.} Given a (small) set of algorithms, can one do almost as well as the best of them on a particular problem instance?
-This is an extremely difficult benchmark, even if each of these algorithms has a very small set $S$ of possible internal states.
-With $|S|\leq 3$ (and only $3$ algorithms and $3$ actions), no algorithm can achieve expected regret better than $O(T/\log^{3/2} T)$ relative to the best algorithm.
-Surprisingly, one \emph{can} achieve sublinear worst-case regret with a constant $|S|$, but barely so: there is an intricate algorithm that obtains $O(\sqrt{K|S|}\cdot T/\log^{\Omega(1)} T)$ regret w.r.t. the best algorithm.
-Both results are from \citet{ChasingGhosts-sicomp17}. \citet{Corral-colt17} bypasses these restrictions and obtains more favorable comparison to the best algorithm, at the cost of making substantial assumptions on the algorithms' structure and non-trivial fine-print as to what performance guarantees are being achieved.
+\xhdr{Regret relative to the best \emph{algorithm}.} Given a (small) family $\mF$ of algorithms, can one design a ``meta-algorithm" which, on each problem instance, does almost as well as the best algorithm in $\mF$?
+This is an extremely difficult benchmark, even if each algorithm in $\mF$ has a very small set $S$ of possible internal states.
+Even with $|S|\leq 3$ (and only $3$ algorithms and $3$ actions), no ``meta-algorithm" can achieve expected regret better than $O(T \log^{-3/2} T)$ relative to the best algorithm in $\mF$ (henceforth, \emph{$\mF$-regret}).
+Surprisingly, there is an intricate algorithm which obtains a similar upper bound on $\mF$-regret, $O(\sqrt{K|S|}\cdot T\cdot \log^{-\Omega(1)} T)$.
+Both results are from \citet{ChasingGhosts-sicomp17}.

+\citet{Corral-colt17} bypass these limitations and design a ``meta-algorithm" with much more favorable bounds on $\mF$-regret.
+This comes at a cost of substantial assumptions on the algorithms' structure and a rather unwieldy fine-print in the regret bounds.
+Nevertheless, their regret bounds have been productively applied, \eg in \cite{SmoothedRegret-colt19}.

 \sectionExercises

 \OMIT{ \begin{exercise} Extend Theorem~\ref{adv:thm:exp4-gamma} to a version of $\ExpFour$ without uniform exploration. \TakeAway{We can remove the uniform exploration step from \ExpFour, even though it is crucial for our analysis!} \Hint{Consider \ExpFour with a sufficiently small parameter $\gamma>0$.
 Modify the selection rule so that the algorithm always follows the chosen expert $e_t$ (but keep the fake costs exactly the same as in \ExpFour).
 What is the probability that the modified algorithm completely coincides with \ExpFour?
 Use \refeq{adv:eq:Exp4-regret-gamma} to derive the regret bound.} \end{exercise} }